dlcampbell888/dlcampbell-me/README.md

 ###AWS resources are available
 * VPC and public subnet created
-* EC2 key pair called "docker" created and docker.pem available on PATH_TO_DOCKER_KEY
+* EC2 key pair created and .pem available
-* IAM role for the host instance with S3 access created
+* IAM role with S3 access
 * Route53 hosted zone created with your domain name

 ##Deploying